Blue Jays - Guardians Prediction, Odds, Pick, How To Watch

-The Toronto Blue Jays travel to Cleveland today to take on the Cleveland Guardians.
+The Toronto Blue Jays will aim to take game four of the series today against the Cleveland Guardians.
 It is time to continue our MLB odds series with a Blue Jays-Guardians prediction, pick, and how to watch.

-The Blue Jays enter the game after taking a three-game sweep over the Boston Red Sox.
-It was a great combination of hitting and pitching that led to the Sweep.
-While scoring 25 runs in three games, the pitching staff gave up just eight runs to take the three games.
-The Jays have now won six of their last ten games, and sit at 63-50 on the season.
-That is good for third place in the division, 7.5 games behind the Orioles for first place.
-Still, they currently hold a Wild Card spot, with a 2.5-game lead over the Mariners for the last position.
+It has been a low-scoring series in the first three games so far.
+On Monday in Cleveland Hyun Jin Ryu went four scoreless for the Blue Jays before leaving with an injury.
+The bullpen came in a did their job though.
+The scoreless game ended in the top of the eighth on a two-run home run by Cavan Biggo.
+Bo Naylor would get a run back for the Guardians in the bottom of the inning on a single, but George Spring made it 3-1 on a single in the ninth.
+The game would end with that score as the Blue Jays took game one.

-Meanwhile, the Guardians come in after dropping two of three in a series with the White Sox.
-The two games were not the only things dropped in the series between the two teams.
-Jose Ramirez dropped Tim Anderson with a right hook at second base that led to a bench-clearing brawl.
-The Guardians have now lost seven of their last ten games, but are still in second in the AL Central.
-At 54-58 on the season, they are 4.5 games back of the Twins in the division.
-The best chance for them to make the playoffs is to catch the Twins, as they are 8.5 games behind the Blue Jays in the Wild Card race.
+Game two of the series saw more great pitching.
+Yusei Kikuchi went seven innings and gave up just one run for the Blue Jays.
+Still, he was bested by Tanner Bibee who went seven scoreless innings to lead the Guardians to a 1-0 victory.
+More of the same followed in game three.
+Kevin Gausman went seven scoreless innings for the Blue Jays and the only run of the game was a solo home run by George Springer in the first as the Blue Jays won 1-0.
+Today, the two teams will face the last game of their four-game series.

 Here are the Blue Jays-Guardians MLB odds, courtesy of FanDuel.